nikolalj/lexora-website/context/localization.md

    - URL: `lexora.me`
    - No redirect needed for most countries
    - Serves as the international version
+   - Primary for global legal tech market and international researchers

 2. **me (MNE and Region)**: Serbian, EUR, Balkan region
    - Locale code: `me`
    - URL: `lexora.me/me`
    - Automatically shown to visitors from: Montenegro, Serbia, Bosnia, Croatia
    - Optimized for regional market with local currency and language
+   - Primary for local legal professionals, judges, and citizens in the Western Balkans